axruffin2055/OS-Install-on-External-HD/README.md

 Quote for the mind:
--Our prime purpose in this life is to help others.
+- Our prime purpose in this life is to help others.
-And if you can't help them, at least don't hurt them.
+- And if you can't help them, at least don't hurt them.
-Dalai Lama
+- Dalai Lama

 # OS-install-on-external-HD
 https://learning.lpi.org/en/learning-materials/101-500/